Tsehafetizaz/simple_shell/README.md

-This is a read me file for the simple shell project
+This is read me for the simple shell project by wendwesen tefera.